UseSolar/Solar/README.md

 ## More Help or Tutorials

-If you are having any kind of issues or error make a [Github Issue](https://github.com/GoStarLight/StarLight/issues) or join [Discord Server](https://discord.gg/Y9tGpfCwUf) for more tutorials and help
+If you are having any kind of issues or error make a [Github Issue](https://github.com/GoStarLight/StarLight/issues) or join [Discord Server](https://discord.gg/Y9tGpfCwUf) for more tutorials,help
+& links

 # Contributors

-Thank you to the Contributors who helped!
+Thank you to the all the Contributors!

 <a href="https://github.com/GoStarLight/StarLight/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=GoStarLight/StarLight" />
 </a>

-# Credits

-Starlight is thankful for our persevering and challenge-overcoming dev team.
-We truly wouldn’t do it without you.
-Our team is owski9 and Bearcat (team leaders) and our dev team

-.Unlimited money

-.Evicly

-.Foxymanontop